karolcholewa/blog/_posts/2021-01-10-dynamic-email.md

 This post is a case study for building a dynamic email using AMPScript.

-Working with multilingual marketing teams in EMEA makes content localization a significant factor in planning digital campaigns (time and money).
+Working with multilingual marketing teams in EMEA makes content localization a signIFicant factor in planning digital campaigns (time and money).
 In this example I streamline a localization process by using data import and AMPScript functions.
 Not only do I eliminate time spent on building/fixing/testing language versions but also separate content from formatting in the final email.

 ## Business Requirements
 1. It is a transactional email to announce rewards to the winners (no commercial message).
 2. A list of recipients (winners) comes from a BI report (Excel file)
 3. The email contains personalized content.
 4. The text will be translated into 20 languages including RTL (Hebrew/Arabic).
-5. If possible, it should be send as a single email.
+5. IF possible, it should be send as a single email.

 ### Transactional Email
 This is a crucial requirement with less strict CAN-SPAM obligations.
 It allows a sender to build and send email(s) from a single Business Unit and use a single template without a physical address or an unsubscribe link.

 ### Sendable and non-sendable data
 A sendable data extension has been created from a BI report.
-It contains mandatory fields (SubscriberKey) and additional data such as RecognitionName, RecognitionLevel achieved, or Language of the recipient.
+It contains mandatory Fields (SubscriberKey) and additional data such as RecognitionName, RecognitionLevel achieved, or Language of the recipient.
 In addition to the sendable DE, a non-sendable data extension has been created to store translated content.

 ### Personalization
 Starting with a subject line the email has highly personalized content.
-It uses additional data fields assigned to each subscriber to form personalized content.
-Content gradation is based on the RecognitionLevel - higher winners receive more rewards (all should be listed) then winners with a lower score.
+It uses additional data Fields assigned to each subscriber to form personalized content.
+Content gradation is based on the RecognitionLevel - higher winners receive more rewards (all should be listed) THEN winners with a lower score.

 ### Single, localized, dynamic email
-A traditional localization of an email content is done by either a translator with access to Content Builder or an email developer who would duplicate an English baseline and create a language-specific email copy.
+A traditional localization of an email content is done by either a translator with access to Content Builder or an email developer who would duplicate an English baseline and create a language-specIFic email copy.
 It is a resources consuming process as it requires diligence and involvement from each party, proof reading and rendering tests for each email, as well as paying attention to collaborative work and versioning.

 A dynamic email approach is very structured.
 It separates content from appearance.
 A collaborative work can be done in paralel and in smaller parts that do not require individual tests.
 An email itself can be built and tested using an English baseline.
 Marketers/translators who are not comfortable with Content Builder/email development simply fill out an Excel file, column by column and contribute with work at any time of the project.